fonnesbeck/git_tutorial/git.md

 ```

-^ That's the right answer,
-but typing out random 40-character strings is annoying,
+^ but typing out random 40-character strings is annoying,
 so Git lets us use just the first few characters

 ---